 I think that's why I love it so much.
 I cannot think of anything better than a marriage between Italian and Thai food!

-I have made this creamy garlic shrimp three times in the last two weeks.
+I originally made this recipe back in 2019, and it was an instant hit for my family.
 The first time I made it, it was basically an accident of the best kind.
+I just made this again last night and it was still amazing.

 I wanted to give it a little bit of "cheesy" flavor without the addition of any type of real cheese.
+That's exactly what the nutritional yeast adds to this dish - a cheesy flavor without the dairy.
 I think the flavors from the yeast pair and compliment the creamy and subtle but sweet coconut milk favor so well.

 You'll have to tell me what type of variation you make on this dish (if any at all!) 🙂